 This vegan cauliflower queso may be dairy free, but it's so rich and creamy that you won't even realize that it's actually healthy.
 The Instant Pot pulls this recipe together in no time at all.

 I may receive commissions from purchases made through links in this article.
 Full Disclosure.

-I mentioned before the holidays how much I loved my new Instant Pot. it cooks food in half the time, allowing things to retain a higher level of nutrients.
-I kicked things off when some lime chicken thighs, and was just debating what else I could do with my new pressure cooker when my blogging pal Kathy Hester asked if I wanted to check out her new book, The Ultimate Vegan Cookbook for Your Instant Pot.
+I mentioned before the holidays how much I loved my new Instant Pot.
+It cooks food in half the time, allowing things to retain a higher level of nutrients.
+I was just debating what else I could do with my new pressure cooker when my blogging pal Kathy Hester asked if I wanted to check out her new book, The Ultimate Vegan Cookbook for Your Instant Pot.
 Duh, yes!

 I had been seeing so many recipes using meat for the Instant Pot, but was not finding inspiration from the vegan world.
 Then smart Kathy came along and put together this whole big, beautiful cookbook that features chapters on beans, grains, vegetables, sides, desserts and one pot meals.
 Here's a sampling to get you further salivating: